 Streaming replication and log-shipping standby servers must be running during this shutdown so they receive all changes.

 Prepare for standby server upgrades

 If you are upgrading standby servers using methods outlined in section Step 11 , verify that the old standby servers are caught up by running pg_controldata against the old primary and standby clusters.
 Verify that the " Latest checkpoint location " values match in all clusters.
-(There will be a mismatch if old standby servers were shut down before the old primary or if the old standby servers are still running.)
 Also, make sure

 wal_levelis not set to